florinpop17/app-ideas/Projects/Recipe-App.md

 **Tier:** 1-Beginner

 You might not have realized this, but recipe's are nothing more than culinary algorithms.
-Like programs, recipe's are a series of imperative steps which, if followed correctly, result in a tasty dish.
+Like programs, recipes are a series of imperative steps which, if followed correctly, result in a tasty dish.

 The objective of the Recipe app is to help the user manage recipes in a way